coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 1\.
 If you spend 4 additional power points, the deflection bonus to Armor Class increases by 1.

 2\.
-For every additional power point you spend, this power's duration increases by 1 round.
+For every additional power point you spend, this power’s duration increases by 1 round.

 ## Mental Disruption